Senior React Native Developer Interview Questions and Answers

 11. What is the React Native bridge and how does it affect performance?

-- How it works:
+- How it works in the legacy architecture:

-- Native modules run in native threads
+- Native modules run on native threads

-- Performance Impact:
+- Performance impact:

-- Minimize bridge crossings
+- Reduce bridge crossings and batch native work

 Rarity: Common Difficulty: Hard